Alcampopiano/OpenQuestion/docs/docs/index.md

 # OpenQuestion: A Python based open source survey platform
-OpenQuestion is an open source and developer focused platform for building surveys.
+OpenQuestion is an open source survey building and reporting platform.
 Surveys can be designed using a GUI and are represented by an underlying and accessible Python dictionary.
+To report on survey results, OpenQuestion provides a Jupyter-like environment for data visualization and document creation.

 **Example of survey development in OpenQuestion**
 ![brd](img/question_types.gif)